kzhangnd/facial_expression/README.md

 # facial_expression
+This project provides two solutions for real-time facial expression recognition.
+One method is implemented by Linear SVM; the second is implemented by [Self-Cure-Network].

 ## Installation
 * A CUDA-enabled GPU is **strongly** recommened.
 * Manul Installation guidance is provided as follows.
 If a version number is specified, please follow it to ensure no error occurs.